 Built in 1782, our Grade 2 listed village Chapel is one of the oldest Methodist Churches in the world still in use as a place of worship.
-It is on the edge of the Peak District in North Derbyshire.
-It is Grade 2 listed, and very much a living church with a small, caring congregation, forming part of the High Peak Partnership of churches in the Manchester and Stockport Methodist District.
+It is very much a living church with a small, caring congregation, forming part of the High Peak Partnership of churches in the Manchester and Stockport Methodist District.
 There is a car park, and a small garden kept as a quiet outdoor space.

 We take a full part in Partnership and village life, and welcome anyone to join us, regularly or occasionally.
-A full range of activities are offered.
-For example, we run an annual shoe box appeal, and have recently been a collecting point for clothing, toiletries etc. for the "Hope for Refugees" project.
+A range of activities are offered.
+For example, we run an annual shoe box appeal, and have been a collecting point for clothing, toiletries etc. for the "Hope for Refugees" project.

 All are welcome, and resources are available within the church for children to use as appropriate during services.
-Social distancing and mask wearing are encouraged, but not currently required.
+Social distancing and mask wearing are acceptable but not required.
 All can be comfortably seated.

-If you would like to join in any of these activities then please contact us via our website (http://www.stjohnshayfield.org.uk/ ) or email us at email@example.com or use Twitter:@HayfMethodists.
+If you would like to join in any of these activities then please contact us via our website (https://www.stjohnshayfield.org.uk/ ) or email us at email@example.com or use Twitter:@HayfMethodists.